agileworksnet/reader/README.md

       - "3000:3000"
 ```

-Important: bind the volume to your application or software storage path on your log files are located:
+Important: bind the volume to your application or software storage path on your files are located:

 ```text
     volumes: